Buying an Inform licence

-- In-depth guides: these include all the relevant research, legislation and best practice in a particular area with case studies which show how theory translates into practice; ideal when you are completing assessments, care plans or court reports.
+- In-depth guides: include relevant research, legislation and practice in a particular area, with case examples showing how theory translates into practice; ideal when you are completing assessments, care plans or court reports.

-- Knowledge and practice hubs: our hubs bring together all of our most relevant content onto a single page so you can see at a glance what you need to know and identify those areas, such as recent case law, that you might not be aware of.
+- Knowledge and practice hubs: bring together all of our most relevant resources on a particular topic so you can see at-a-glance what you need to know and what’s available.

-- Case law: the latest, most significant family court cases and other rulings affecting social workers, summarised in a simple format with bullet point explanations of the impact on practice, and guidance how case law affects practice in particular areas.
+- Case law: the latest, most significant family court cases and other rulings affecting social workers, summarised in a simple format with straightforward explanations of their impact on social work practice.

-- Podcasts: the latest research findings and practice insights discussed with expert academics and practitioners, so you can learn and refresh your knowledge while on the go
+- Podcasts: the latest research findings and practice insights discussed with expert academics, practitioners and experts by experience, so you can learn and refresh your knowledge while on the go.

 - Learn as a group: content specifically designed for group reflection sessions with questions to help guide discussion.